This is the current, active Terms of Service

 Please read our Blue Button 2.0 Application Programming Interface (API) Terms of Service carefully and post any questions you may have to the Google Group.

-By accessing or using Centers for Medicare & Medicaid Services (CMS) Blue Button 2.0 APIs and other developer services (collectively, Blue Button 2.0 APIs), you are agreeing to the terms below, as well as any relevant sections of CMS’s Privacy Policies (collectively, Terms).
+By accessing or using Centers for Medicare & Medicaid Services (CMS) Blue Button 2.0 APIs and other developer services (collectively, Blue Button 2.0 APIs), you are agreeing to the terms below, any relevant sections of CMS’s Privacy Policies, and the Medicare.gov Terms and Conditions (collectively, Terms).

 Data Rights and Usage